publishpress/PublishPress-Planner/src/readme.txt

 * Bug fix: Notifications for scheduled posts did not include links (Thanks [erikajurney](http://wordpress.org/support/profile/erikajurney))

 = 0.6 (Nov.
 9, 2010) =
 * New feature: Editorial Metadata.
-Previously, Edit Flow had 'due date', 'location' and 'description', as available editorial metadata.
+Previously, PublishPress had 'due date', 'location' and 'description', as available editorial metadata.
 We've expanded this functionality to be completely customizable; admins can add any number of editorial metadata with the following types: checkbox, date, location, paragraph, text, or user dropdown.
 * New feature: Story Budget.
 View all of your upcoming posts in a more traditional story budget view.
 Posts are grouped by category, and view can be filtered by post status, category, user, or limited to a date range.
 Hit the print button to take it on the go.
 * Completely rewritten calendar view now saves filter state on a user by user basis.
 Also, highlights current day, and displays status and time for each post.
 * Temporarily disabled QuickPitch widget until we rewrite it to support editorial metadata.